yuankunzhang/blog/content/posts/a-terraform-module-to-list-google-cloud-service-agents.md

 }
 ```

-When you are refering to service agents from other projects, things get even worse.
-Those project numbers look very much lick what we call "the magic number".
+The complication intensifies when referencing service agents from different projects, as these project numbers can often resemble what we term "magic numbers".

-To tackle this, I wrote a simple Terraform module named [google-cloud-service-agents](https://github.com/yuankunzhang/google-cloud-service-agents).
-It consumes a project ID and exposes a list of service agents.
-With this module, the above code snippet can be rewritten to this:
+To address this issue, I've developed a simple Terraform module dubbed [google-cloud-service-agents](https://github.com/yuankunzhang/google-cloud-service-agents).
+This module accepts a project ID as input and provides a list of service agents as output.
+By leveraging this module, the aforementioned code snippet can be effectively refactored as follow:

 ```hcl
 data "google_project" "project" {}